 What payment methods do you take?

-We currently accept PayPal, which in turn lets you use most credit cards.
+We accept most credit cards.
 We do accept checks for orders of 50 pieces or more.

 Why didn’t I think of this?